Explore the Agenda

 • Reinforcing accountability during fast-paced commissioning windows by ensuring the full project team understand critical procedures, preventing skipped steps and identifying field champions who consistently uphold the standard

-12:00 pm Lunch & Networking
+12:30 pm Lunch & Networking

 Shaping the Data Centers of Tomorrow

-Senior Construction Manager, Prime Data Centers
+Senior Manager - Construction, Prime Data Centers

 • Evaluating the efficiency and performance tradeoffs between air cooling, liquid cooling and hybrid systems to determine which solutions deliver the best end-user performance at the lowest energy cost across regions with varying climate conditions, utility rate structures, and grid constraints